USS Wheeling (PG-14): Far East operations

 In the spring of 1899, the gunboat was ordered to the Far East to reinforce the American fleet supporting operations to suppress the Philippine–American War.
-Until the spring of 1900, the gunboat patrolled the islands, enforced the blockade, convoyed troop transports, and helped the U.S. Army maintain communications between its units operating on various islands of the archipelago.
+Until the spring of 1900, the gunboat patrolled the islands, enforced the blockade, convoyed troop transports, and helped the United States Army maintain communications between its units operating on various islands of the archipelago.

 When the Boxer Rebellion broke out in March 1900, Wheeling departed the Philippine Islands to patrol the northern coast of China.
 From 23 March to 9 May, she cruised the Chinese coast observing conditions in that strife-torn nation as she attempted to persuade Chinese officials to respect and protect foreigners resident in China.
 She and ships of European navies with similar missions spent most of their time at Taku, essentially the port city for Tientsin and Peking.

 On 9 May, she departed Taku and headed home, via Yokohama, Japan.
 The gunboat laid over at Yokohama from the 13th to the 22d and then headed back across the Pacific to North America.
 From early June to late August, she operated in the Aleutian Islands out of Dutch Harbor.
 On 25 August, she departed Dutch Harbor for a leisurely cruise south.
 Along the way, she visited a number of Alaskan ports and did not reach Bremerton, Washington, until 11 December.
 By 19 December, Wheeling was at Mare Island, California, conducting oceanographic surveys in that vicinity.